Derogations protected species (animal or plant)

 Please note

-The temporary capture of protected animals for banding or marking for scientific purposes should always be subject to a derogation.
+The temporary capture of protected animals for banding or marking for scientific purposes should be systematically exempted.

-The derogations granted shall specify the conditions of performance of the operation concerned.
-They may be subject to the keeping of a register.
+The exemptions granted shall specify the execution conditions of the operation concerned.
+They may be subject to the maintenance of a register.

 Please note

-L'environmental authorization the derogation value for the protection of protected species.
+THEenvironmental authorization a as a derogation from the protection of protected species.
 A project that has obtained an environmental authorization does not therefore need to apply for a derogation: it automatically benefits from it.

 General

-In order to benefit from a derogation from the protection of protected species, the following steps must be followed:
+In order to benefit from a derogation from the protection of protected species, the next steps :

-• Complete the form for the request for derogation corresponding to the protected species and the type of derogation concerned
+• Complete the exemption application form corresponding to the protected species and the type of exemption concerned

-• Waiting for the decision to accept or reject the request for derogation.
+• Wait for the decision to accept or reject the request for exemption.

 Completing the application form

-The form to be completed for the request for derogation depends on the type of protected species (animal or plant) and the type of derogation.
+The form to be completed for the derogation application depends on the type of protected species (animal or plant) and the type of derogation.

 Répondez aux questions successives et les réponses s’afficheront automatiquement